EE333T-Remaximizing/EE333T-Remaximizing.github.io/README.md

 ## EE333T Website for Remaximizing

 ## Sources
-We make use of the MIT-Licensed and open source "Freelancer" theme
+We make use of the MIT-Licensed and open source "Freelancer" theme, created by https://startbootstrap.com/